mangiai/TrialTaskRAG/README.md

-# Gaditek Legal System Documentation
+# LegalQuery Documentation
-*Submission for NLP Task*
+*Submission for Trial Assignment @ Gaditek*

 ## Project Overview
 This project implements a Retrieval-Augmented Generation (RAG) system designed to handle legal queries by accessing a vectorized database of legal documents.
 By combining LangChain, Pinecone, and a language model, the system provides accurate responses based on contextually relevant legal information.